 Early Start Penalty is a penalty applied to hours worked prior to 6am on day shifts starting between 4am and 6am that will be paid for at 200% of the ordinary rate and accrue towards the totally ordinary hours for the day.

-Employee means an employee of the Employer.
+Employee means an employee of the Employer engaged on the Queensland Train Manufacturing Program (QTMP) Project, Torbanlea site.